MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMApplication.md

 ### -AddAppCategory

-Specifies an administrative category assigned to the application.
-Provide the category by its name.
-Only categories of the type AppCategories are supported.
+Specify one or more administrative category objects to help you filter and find the app in the console.
+To get these objects, use the [Get-CMCategory](Get-CMCategory.md) cmdlet.
+These categories are of type **AppCategories**.

+To add categories to help users filter and find applications in Software Center, use the **AddUserCategory** parameter.

 ```yaml
 Type: IResultObject[]